Clarinet Sonata (Poulenc)

-The Sonate pour clarinette et piano (Clarinet Sonata), FP 184, for clarinet in B-flat and piano by Francis Poulenc dates from 1962 and is one of the last pieces he completed.
+The Sonate pour clarinette et piano (Clarinet Sonata), FP 184, for clarinet in B♭ and piano by Francis Poulenc dates from 1962 and is one of the last pieces he completed.
 It is dedicated to the memory of Arthur Honegger, who like Poulenc had belonged to the group Les Six.
 A typical performance takes 12–14 minutes.

 Structure

 The sonata is in three movements: